dendronhq/dendron-site/vault/dendron.topic.commands.md

 Takes the path currently in the clipboard, copies the file into `{vault}/assets`, and inserts markdown link in the current note.
 This is the file equivalent of Dendron's [[Paste Image|dendron.topic.images]] command

 Note that most file types won't be natively supported in the preview.
 You'll need to use the vscode built-in `> Open Link` command to open the file.

+If you are on macOs, you can find instructions for getting the path to the current file [here](https://www.switchingtomac.com/tutorials/osx/5-ways-to-reveal-the-path-of-a-file-on-macos/#:~:text=To%20see%20it%20for%20yourself,your%20file%20is%20located%20in)

 ---